A high-level systems programming language

 Whether the closure object in this case implements Fn, FnMut, or just FnOnce can be determined from the environment it takes in.

+Here is what is actually happening.
 The transfer of lifetimes allows for an “unusual” implementation of Move for trait objects.
 Instead of literally moving a dynamically-sized value, we often can silently take a pointer to the original contents and implictly construct a new, small trait object that references it.
 Ownership is transferred without actually moving anything.
-This allows us to implement a function like the following without dynamically-sized stack objects:
+This allows us to pass a trait object as an argument to a function like the following without dynamically-sized stack objects:

 }